acgilardi/moneypig-phonegap-backbone/README.md

 moneypig-phonegap-backbone
 ==========================

-Application to store the money you owe your children
+Application to store the money you owe your x children

+Adding new stuf to merge